 LING 5980.
 RESEARCH SEMINAR IN COMPUTATIONAL LINGUISTICS AND NATURAL LANGUAGE PROCESSING.
-Credits vary from one to three credit hours (máximum of six credits).
+Credits vary from zero to six credit hours.
 Prerequisites: (LING 5030 or LING 5080 or LING 5180) and authorization of the Director of the Department.

 Development of a research project in computational linguistics or natural language processing under the supervision of a faculty member.